moky/Spider/README.md

 // 1. create a general spider
 $spider = new Spider($domain);

-// 2. set your delegate
+// 2. set your delegate to process data
 $spider->delegate = new MyDelegate();

-// 3. start crawling
+// 3. start crawling from the entrance URL
 $spider->start($entrance);
 ```